AJ84074/FantasyWargaming/activemagic.md

 * The bound entity stores 32 mana per level.
 * The bound entity has knowledge of one spell per level it possesses.
 * The bound entity has the ability to cast any spell it knows at the normal mana cost (1.5 x DD of spell) and the link is automatic.
+* If the bound entity runs our of mana or no longer has enough mana to fully cast any of its spells it is released.
+* If the bound entity is released, was forcibly bound, and has enough mana left to cast at least one spell it knows, it will attempt to kill the binder if it believes it has reasonable a chance to be successful.